Generated red-rock Utah river scene representing the Fremont River near Capitol Reef, not an exact location photo

 Best flows

-Fish best on stable moderate flow that keeps Bicknell channels connected and the upper corridor clear enough to read without turning every step into a mud-and-brush problem.
+Fish best on stable moderate flow that keeps Bicknell channels connected and the upper area clear enough to read without turning every step into a mud-and-brush problem.

 Skip when the water is muddy, warm, or obviously degraded at the access point, when storms are pushing desert runoff, or when the only plan depends on unverified private-land frontage.